 Seasonal businesses can be a great avenue for entrepreneurs; they offer a highly-coveted service or product during a few very busy months.
-However, there’s a difficult flipside: the off season.
-Seasonal businesses face a unique challenge of making most of their money during a very short period of time, and it can often feel like a desperate race to outlast the dormant months ahead.
-Some people shut down their business entirely during the slow season, but others stay open to try and turn a small profit where they can.
-You can keep your doors open—and even turn a profit—during the off-season; here’s how.
+However, there’s a challenging flipside: the off-season.
+As a seasonal business owner, you face the unique challenge of making most of your money during a short period of time.
+It can often feel like a desperate race to outlast the dormant months ahead.
+While some operators shut down their business entirely during the slow season, others stay open to try and turn a small profit where they can.
+If you’re looking to keep your doors open—and even turn a profit—during the off-season, we’ve got eight ways to help:

 1. Minimize expenses

 This is obvious but bears mentioning.
 As an experience provider, you know how powerful a compelling story can be to your guests.
 But did you know your businesses’ numbers tell a powerful story too?
 Getting a strong grasp of your year-round expenses will help illuminate where you can scale back during the slow months.
 This could include reducing business hours, laying off some of your staff (even temporarily), and reworking some of your vendor contracts.

 Our handy Tour Operator Costing Sheet is the perfect tool for budgeting seasonal businesses.
 Not only will it help you zero in on cost savings, but it can also support you in planning for peak season.

 Bonus Tip: Your Operator Cost Sheet is a living document.
 Whether it’s an economic shift, a change in vendor(s), or inflation, staying on top of your expenses will ensure you aren’t taken by surprise.

 Your customers don’t go into hibernation when you do; they’re busy living their lives!
 Be proactive and keep the lines of communication open.